 Thankfully, by combining some safety tips and a smart home security system, you can be comfortable leaving your pets at home if you need to.

-- Establish expectations- Be clear about what you expect during the interviewing stage.
+- Establish Expectations From the Get Go- Be clear about what you expect during the interviewing stage.
 If you want this person to stop by three times a day, let them know.
 If you don’t want them to bring other people or pets into your home, be sure to specify that.
 If you would like the pet sitter to send you photos of your pet, or even Skype with you, so you can check-in on your pet, talk over those possibilities and logistics.

 Ready to start making your home safer for your whole family, pets included?
 Contact us.